DavidPickles/oidc-lab/README.md

 ## Configure and test

 OIDC-Lab is a configurable OAuth2 client.
-Configuration files are .env files in sub-folders of the configs folder.
-You  manage your own configurations in configs, but two sample .env templates are provided to show how things work.
+Configuration files are .env files in sub-folders of the `configs` folder.
+You  manage your own configurations in `configs`, but two sample .env templates are provided to show how things work.
 Both samples connect to [Duende's Public Demo Server](https://demo.duendesoftware.com/); one sample demonstrates OIDC Authorization Code Flow, the other demonstrates OAuth2 Client Credentials Flow.

 ### 1. Configure